obenchekroun/hadistory/README.md

 - [Raspberry Pi 5 8GB](https://www.raspberrypi.com/products/raspberry-pi-5/).
 Certainly possible with other hardware, but may be slower and require simpler models.
 - [Inky Impression 5.7"](https://shop.pimoroni.com/products/inky-impression-5-7) or [Waveshare 7 color 5.65"](https://www.waveshare.com/5.65inch-e-paper-module-f.htm).
 Code can be modified to support other resolutions.
 - SD Card.
 32GB is probably the minimum.
 Use a bigger one to support experimenting with multiple models and installing desktop components if desired.
+- 2 buttons, 1 switch, 1 LED and a 220 Ohms resistors

+## Use
+Execute main.py: `python3 hadistory.py`., or enable autostart of the project.
+The project has two modes :
+- `Story mode` where the script will chose a story from `stories/` subfolders at random and goes through each page in order, after each press,
+- `AI mode`, an AI mode where the script will use stable diffusion and ollma-infered model to creat a one page novel story, with execution taking ~10 minutes on a pi5 and 40min on a RPi2.
+A switch (or simply grounding the switch pin) allows to switch from one mode to the other The LED act as a status indicator : the LED is fully lit when waiting for button press, and fading regularly when generating a story.

+There is also a reset button to reset the current story in `Story mode` and make it chose a new one after next execution.

 ## Setup
 1. Image the SD card with RPi OS Bookworm 64bit lite, then boot and update the OS.